Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

 - *Subtract* : Taking Blue away from white leaves Red and Green, which combined make Yellow (and you never thought you'd need a color wheel again, eh?).
   Taking Blue away from Purple leaves Red.
-  Use this to de-saturate an image.
+  Use this to desaturate an image.
 Taking away yellow makes an image bluer and more depressing.
 - *Multiply* : Black (0.00) times anything leaves black.
   Anything times White (1.00) is itself.
 Use this to mask out garbage, or to colorize a black-and-white image.
 - *Hue* : Shows you how much of a color is in an image, ignoring all colors except what is selected: makes a monochrome picture (style 'Black & Hue').
 - *Mix* : Combines the two images, averaging the two.
-- *Lighten* : Like bleach, makes your whites whiter.
+- *Lighten* : Like bleach makes your whites whiter.
 Use with a mask to lighten up a little.
 - *Difference* : Kinda cute in that it takes out a color.
   The color needed to turn Yellow into White is Blue.
   Use this to compare two verrry similar images to see what had been done to one to make it the other;